2010 Falsterbo Horse Show

 The 2010 Falsterbo Horse Show, the official Swedish show jumping horse show, was held between July 8 and July 11 as CSIO 5* and CDI 5*.

-The first horse show were held 1920 in Falsterbo, in 1969 the first show jumping derby was held here.
+The first horse show was held in 1920 in Falsterbo, and in 1969, the first show jumping derby was held here.

 FEI Nations Cup of Sweden

 The 2010 FEI Nations Cup of Sweden was part of the 2010 Falsterbo Horse Show.
 It was the fifth competition of the 2010 Meydan FEI Nations Cup.

-The 2010 FEI Nations Cup of the Sweden was held at Friday, July 9, 2010 at 2:30 pm.
+The 2010 FEI Nations Cup of Sweden was held on Friday, July 9, 2010, at 2:30 pm.
 The competing teams were: France, the United States of America, Germany, Switzerland, the Netherlands, Ireland, Sweden, Great Britain, Spain and Poland.

 The competition was a show jumping competition with two rounds and optionally one jump-off.
-The height of the fences were up to 1.60 meters.
+The height of the fences was up to 1.60 meters.
 Eight of ten teams were allowed to start in the second round.

 The competition was endowed with 200,000 €.